We review each application using an objective scorecard. We award points based on the following criteria:

 The Edible Schoolyard Summer Training provides breakfast and lunch June 26th–29th.

 Participants must arrange and pay for their own lodging and travel.
 Suggestions will be provided in the welcome packet.
-Participants will receive their welcome packet in late May.
+Participants will receive their welcome packet in early June.

 In order to secure your place at the Edible Schoolyard Summer Training, participants must pay in full ($650/person) by May 17th, 2019.